 "AND" clauses and "OR" Clauses

-In the example below, we create a cohort of users called "Users Who Add > 7 Friends” and define this set of users as those who have performed the ‘AddFriend’ event more than 7 times from June 1 to June 30 and are from the United States.
+In the example below, we create a cohort of users defined as those who have performed the ‘Play or Search Song’ event more than 8 times and also 'Favorited a Song or Video' event more than 4 times from October 1 to October 31 and are from the United States.
 For the most accurate results, we recommend putting a date range around a user property if you include one.

 The Within clause allows you to look at a cohort within x days of first use.
 This clause is helpful when you are interested in the group of users that performed a specific event within X days of becoming a new user.